kmehltretter82/frama-c-linux/KERNEL.md

 ## Near-term sequence

-1. Keep the fork continuously buildable and establish the corpus runner.
+1. Keep the fork continuously buildable and the corpus runner reproducible.
+   This is established for the current branch and remains a continuous gate.
 2. Import exact Kbuild commands and record a baseline failure taxonomy.
+This is established for all three current `x86_64` corpora.
 3. Fix the highest-frequency front-end blockers with regression tests.
+This is complete for the current 30-file corpus and continues as the corpus expands.
 4. Introduce kernel compiler-semantics and API models.
+Compiler builtin models are in place; object, ownership, concurrency, and architecture models are ongoing.
 5. Implement and validate the `ERR_PTR` checker.
+The first rule and historical replay are complete; precise full-translation-unit entry and API modeling remain.
 6. Expand the corpus by subsystem and architecture without relaxing the unmodified-source rule.
+Open vSwitch is the first networking target;
+   `arm64`, RISC-V, and broader subsystem coverage remain.